Search the Health Library

-Metastatic tumors to the brain are often treatable and can be managed.
-They may arise from tumors originating in the breast, lung, kidney, skin, bladder, colon, or elsewhere in the body.
-Learn more about the types of metastatic brain tumors.
+Metastatic tumors may arise from tumors originating in the breast, lung, kidney, skin, bladder, colon, or elsewhere in the body.
+Metastatic tumors occurring in the brain are often treatable and can be managed.

 To request a consultation or appointment, contact the Johns Hopkins Metastatic Brain Tumor Center at 410-955-6406.